-- Bring your own reusable bags when shopping, or carry out items by hand.
+- Bring your own reusable bags when shopping, or carry out items by hand if no bag is needed.
 This avoids both plastic and paper bags.

 Reduce Paper Use

-- Needham Community Council has a thrift shop with adult/teen clothing, jewelry, shoes, and various household items.
-See their Detailed donation guidelines
+- The Needham Community Council has a thrift shop with adult/teen clothing, jewelry, shoes, and various household items.
+See their Detailed donation guidelines.

 - Play It Again Sports, 606 Washington St. Dedham, buys and sells quality used and new sports and fitness gear.

-- Second Hand Clothing Stores: Needham has several second hand clothing shops.
-Check out 2nd Hand Rose and Closet Exchange.
+- Check out Needham’s second hand clothing stores: 2nd Hand Rose and Closet Exchange.

-- Needham Library’s Library of Things has many items to borrow, from tools to a sewing machine.
+- Needham Library’s Library of Things has many items to borrow – like a Craftsman 57-piece Craftsman Toolkit, a pair of binoculars, a microscope, a go-pro camera, and a sewing machine.

-- RTS Reuse-It swap shop reduces the amount of reusable materials entering the waste stream by providing Needham residents with a place to conveniently give away usable items they no longer want or need and find things they can use.
+- Needham RTS’ Reuse-It Swap Shop reduces the amount of reusable materials entering the waste stream by providing Needham residents with a place to conveniently give away usable items they no longer want or need, and find things they can use.
 The Swap Shop is open from April 1st through Nov.
-30th, with some exceptions such as Paint Saturdays and times of extreme weather.
+30th, (and may open on a reduced schedule from Jan. through March), limited with some exceptions such as Paint Saturdays and times of extreme weather.
 Items are free.

-- Needham Freecycle Through this website you can offer goods for free, or request goods for free.
+- With Needham Freecycle’s website, you can offer goods for free, or request goods for free.